technosf/RuneAudio/coverarts/README.md

 - Save thumbnails to **/srv/http/assets/img/coverarts**

 ### To update / change:
+- Edit directly in saved directory
+	- Delete to replace with new coverarts
+	- Delete to remove duplicates
+	- Replace with 200x200 px image
 - Remove or replace coverart normally then update
 - Edit / Correct ID3 tag then update
-- Edit dirrectly in saved directory
-	- Replace with 200x200 px image
-	- Delete to remove duplicates